 Houston, TX 77219-0630

-Steven P. Mach of Houston was reappointed to the Texas Public Safety Commission and named Chairman by Texas Governor Greg Abbott on March 8, 2017.
-He has served as a member of the commission since November 2013, when he was first appointed by former Texas Governor Rick Perry.
+Steven P. Mach of Houston was reappointed to the Texas Public Safety Commission, and named Chairman by Texas Governor Greg Abbott on March 8, 2017.
+He has served as a member of the Commission since November 2013, when he was first appointed by former Texas Governor Rick Perry.
 In his role as Chairman of the Public Safety Commission, he also serves as a statutory member of the Texas Racing Commission.
 Chairman Mach is the vice president and CFO of Mach Industrial Group, LP.
-He is a life member of the Houston Police Foundation, 100 Club of Houston, and Houston Livestock Show and Rodeo.
-Chairman Mach has served as a trustee of Trinity University since 2007, and previously served as president of the Trinity University Alumni Association from 2001 – 2003.
-He is the current president of the Houston Symphony Board of Trustees, and serves on the boards of the Foundation for Jones Hall, The Sam Houston Area Council of the Boy Scouts of America, The Good Samaritan Foundation of Texas, Men of Distinction of Greater Houston, Harris County Sheriff's Office Foundation, Chi Delta Tau Foundation, and the Houston Business-Education Coalition.
-Chairman Mach previously chaired the boards of Family Services of Greater Houston and the Houston Symphony Endowment, and he recently completed his service as a trustee for River Oaks Baptist School from 2010-16.
+He has served as a trustee of Trinity University since 2007, and previously served as president of the Trinity University Alumni Association from 2001 – 2003.
+He is the immediate past president of the Houston Symphony Board of Trustees, and serves on the boards of the Foundation for Jones Hall, The Sam Houston Area Council of the Boy Scouts of America, The Good Samaritan Foundation of Texas, Men of Distinction of Greater Houston, and the Harris County Sheriff’s Office Foundation.
+Chairman Mach previously chaired the boards of Family Services of Greater Houston, and the Houston Symphony Endowment.
+He served as trustee for River Oaks Baptist School from 2010-16.
 In 2017, he was recognized by Crime Stoppers of Houston as the recipient of the Leiv Platou Award, which is given to a citizen who has made a significant contribution to public safety through volunteerism in the community.
 An Eagle Scout, he was a 2019 recipient of the National Eagle Scout Association Outstanding Eagle Scout Award.
 He also serves as an Assistant Scoutmaster for Troop 55 at St. John the Divine in Houston.
-He received a bachelor's degree from Trinity University.
-Chairman Mach's term on the Public Safety Commission expires January 1, 2022.
+He received a bachelor’s degree from Trinity University.
+Chairman Mach’s term on the Public Safety Commission expires January 1, 2022.